GraeA85/Recipe-ository/README.md

 ## Content

-- [BBC Good Food](https://www.bbcgoodfood.com/): I used this exisiting recipe platform to help me plan the user experience and features of the website.
-I also sourced many recipes from this website.
+East Coast Fitness Shred Cookbook for recipes, meal plans and shopping lists were used for the bulk of the website content.

 ## Media